Designing a simple part

 _images/draw-plane-line.png

-Then, select the newly-created line, one of the other outer lines and a point at the tip of the extrusion to invoke the constrain distance tool and enter the distance.
+Select the newly-created construction line, one of the other outer edge lines and the point at the tip of the extrusion

 _images/constrain-point-plane-distance.png